AhmedNasir7/AhmedNasir7/README.md

 - 👋 Hi, I’m @BLAXON7
-- 🌱 I’m currently learning C , React , Express JS and Javascript!
+- 🌱 I’m currently learning Vite+React , Tailwind , Typescript and Bun.js!
-- 👀 Fluent in C++ , HTML ,CSS and Assembly!
+- 👀 Fluent in C/C++ ,MsSQL and Assembly!
-- ⚡ Currently a 2nd year FAST NUCES student of Compsci.
+- ⚡ FAST 2027' CompSci Student

 <!---
 BLAXON7/BLAXON7 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.